Bonnie Henry: COVID-19 response

-Community association sign in Eagle Bay, British Columbia, Canada, bearing the phrase "be calm, be kind, be safe", coined by Dr. Henry during the COVID-19 pandemic.
+Community association sign in Eagle Bay, British Columbia, Canada, bearing the phrase "be calm, be kind, be safe", coined by Henry during the early days of the COVID pandemic.

 Henry leads the provincial government's response to the COVID-19 pandemic in British Columbia.
 Her early handling of the COVID-19 pandemic in British Columbia earned praise from the New York Times in June 2020.
 In August, September, and October 2020, Henry was criticized for not mandating public mask usage and the province's back-to-school plans.
 In November and December concerns were raised regarding the lack of transparency around COVID-19 data.
-In December 2021 she was criticized for previous claims that COVID mostly spreads by droplets instead of aerosols.
+In December 2021, she was criticized for previous claims that COVID mostly spreads by droplets instead of aerosols.

 A book written by Bonnie Henry and her sister Lynn Henry was released in February 2021 called Be Kind, Be Calm, Be Safe.
 It describes the four early weeks of the COVID-19 pandemic.

 First half 2020

-On 30 January 2020, following confirmation of the first infected person in British Columbia, Henry advised the public that "It is not necessary for the general public to take special precautions beyond the usual measures recommended to prevent other common respiratory viruses during the winter period."
+On January 30, 2020, following confirmation of the first infected person in British Columbia, Henry advised the public that "It is not necessary for the general public to take special precautions beyond the usual measures recommended to prevent other common respiratory viruses during the winter period."
 In March, medical columnist for The Globe and Mail described her as "a calming voice in a sea of coronavirus madness".
 In April, she cautioned against relying on mass testing as a strategy to control the spread of SARS-CoV-2 due to the risk of "up to 30 per cent" of tests potentially resulting in false negatives.
 In June, Henry was featured in a New York Times article titled "The Top Doctor Who Aced the Coronavirus Test", praising the way that she has handled the COVID-19 pandemic.